Mayeu/not-on-facebook-icon/README.md

 ##Why?

-I do not like the "not on facebook" images, and since the hype in web-design is font icon, I made a not on facebook font icon.
+I do not like the "not on facebook" images, and since the hype in web-design is font icon, I made a "not on facebook" font icon.
 (Also, it is easier to integrate a font icon than an image when you do your design-fu).

 I am no designer!
-So it **certainly** be enhanced!
+So it can **certainly** be improved!
 Feel free to modify it and share your work :)

 Thank to